Why is this medication prescribed?

 - you should know that doxylamine and pyridoxine may make you drowsy.
 Do not drive a car or operate machinery until you know how this medication affects you.

-- avoid alcoholic beverages or products containing alcohol while taking doxylamine and pyridoxine.
+- you should know to avoid alcoholic beverages or products containing alcohol while taking doxylamine and pyridoxine.
 Alcohol can add to the drowsiness caused by this medication.

 What special dietary instructions should I follow?